-The Company is indefinitely reinvested in the undistributed earnings of its foreign subsidiaries with respect to the U.S. These foreign subsidiaries have aggregate cumulative undistributed earnings of \$307 million as of December 31, 2021.
+The Company is indefinitely reinvested in the undistributed earnings of its foreign subsidiaries with respect to the U.S. These foreign subsidiaries have aggregate cumulative undistributed earnings of \$326 million as of December 31, 2022.
 For years after 2017, the Tax Reform does allow for certain earnings to be repatriated free from U.S. Federal taxes.
 However, the repatriation of earnings could give rise to additional tax liabilities.
 The Company has also not provided for deferred taxes on outside basis differences in its investments in its foreign subsidiaries.
-A determination of the unrecognized deferred taxes related to these other components of our outside basis differences is not practicable.
-The Company has provided for deferred taxes with respect to certain unremitted earnings of foreign subsidiaries that are not indefinitely reinvested between foreign subsidiaries outside of the U.S. The tax effects of temporary differences that give rise to significant portions of the deferred taxes were as follows:
+A determination of the unrecognized deferred taxes related to these other components of the Company's outside basis differences is not practicable.
+The Company has provided for deferred taxes with respect to certain unremitted earnings of foreign subsidiaries that are not indefinitely reinvested between foreign subsidiaries outside of the U.S.

+The tax effects of temporary differences that give rise to significant portions of the deferred taxes were as follows:

 December 31,

-(in millions) 2021 2020
+(in millions) 2022 2021

 Deferred Tax Assets

-Net operating losses and capital loss carryforward \$ 84 \$ 96
+Net operating losses and capital loss carryforward \$ 99 \$ 84

-Operating reserves, accruals and deferrals 49 57
+Operating reserves, accruals and deferrals 46 49

-Deferred compensation 5 7
+Deferred compensation 6 5

-Settlement reserves 18 17
+Settlement reserves 12 18

-Operating lease liabilities 63 68
+Operating lease liabilities 54 63

-Tax credits 42 42
+Tax credits 6 42

+Capitalized research and experimentation costs 13

-Other 4 7
+Other 3 4

-Subtotal 265 294
+Subtotal 239 265

-Valuation allowance (82) (83)
+Valuation allowance (102) (82)

-Total \$ 183 \$ 211
+Total \$ 137 \$ 183

 Deferred Tax Liabilities

-Unearned income \$ \$ 27

-Intangibles and goodwill 79 100
+Intangibles and goodwill \$ 44 \$ 79

-Depreciation 85 75
+Depreciation 90 85

-Operating lease right-of-use assets 56 57
+Operating lease right-of-use assets 49 56

-Other 18 26
+Other 17 18

-Total \$ 238 \$ 285
+Total \$ 200 \$ 238

-Total Deferred Tax Assets (Liabilities), Net \$ (55) \$ (74)
+Total Deferred Tax Assets (Liabilities), Net \$ (63) \$ (55)

 The deferred tax assets for the respective periods were assessed for recoverability and, where applicable, a valuation allowance was recorded to reduce the total deferred tax asset to an amount that will, more-likely-than-not, be realized in the future.
-The net change in the total valuation allowance for the years ended December 31, 2021 and 2020 was a decrease of \$1 million and an increase of \$11 million, respectively.
-The valuation allowance relates primarily to certain net operating loss carryforwards, tax credit carryforwards and deductible temporary differences for which we have concluded it is more-likely-than-not that these items will not be realized in the ordinary course of operations.
+The net change in the total valuation allowance for the years ended December 31, 2022 and 2021 was an increase of \$20 million and a decrease of \$1 million, respectively.
+The valuation allowance relates primarily to certain net operating loss carryforwards, tax credit carryforwards and deductible temporary differences for which the Company has concluded it is more-likely-than-not that these items will not be realized in the ordinary course of operations.

-Although realization is not assured, we have concluded that it is more-likely-than-not that the deferred tax assets, for which a valuation allowance was determined to be unnecessary, will be realized in the ordinary course of operations based on the available positive and negative evidence, including scheduling of deferred tax liabilities and projected income from operating activities.
+Although realization is not assured, the Company has concluded that it is more-likely-than-not that the deferred tax assets, for which a valuation allowance was determined to be unnecessary, will be realized in the ordinary course of operations based on the available positive and negative evidence, including scheduling of deferred tax liabilities and projected income from operating activities.
 The amount of the net deferred tax assets considered realizable, however, could be reduced in the near term if actual future income or income tax rates are lower than estimated, or if there are differences in the timing or amount of future reversals of existing taxable or deductible temporary differences.